1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Attending a flamenco show is a cultural experience you must witness when you visit Madrid!

-I attended this one-hour flamenco show, by Essential Flamenco, and was completely captivated by the performers and the rhythm they created with such fervor!
+I attended this one-hour flamenco show and was completely captivated by the performers and the rhythm they created with such fervor!
 With 6 pm, 7:30 pm, and 9 pm shows daily, you can easily fit it into your schedule.

 Bonus: Midnight Snack at Yatai Market